 Even Michael Jackson, who invented the moonwalk, couldn't do it like Engelbert.

 Engelbert’s Debut Into This World

 Arnold George Dorcey (Enge’s given name) was born the 9th child of Mervyn Dorcey, who was a British Army Officer, and Olive Dorcey, on May 2, 1936.
-Arnold and his family moved back to England from Madras, India where he was born, when he was 10 years old.
+Arnold and his family lived in Madras, India when he was born, but moved back to England when he was 10 years old.
 Arnold was the only one in his family who went into show business starting when he was just 17.

 Engelbert With His Wall Covered With Gold & Platinum Records